At Least 7 People Killed In West Coast Wildfires; Dangerous Winds Forecast To Ease

 Two new large fires have emerged in Oregon, the Northwest Interagency Coordination Center said in its update Thursday morning, adding to the misery in an area that also saw "significant growth" among the fires already burning in western Oregon's valleys.

-Gov. Brown has asked President Trump to approve her request for a Major Disaster declaration for Oregon.
+Gov. Brown has asked President Trump to approve her request for a major disaster declaration for Oregon.

 Dozens of unpredictable and large fires over such a large geographic area has strained firefighting resources.
 While some neighboring states have pitched in to help, the effort has become international.